thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 ---

 Occasionally people ask about [Nickel](nickel.rs) projects that they can dig into to get a feel of some real world Nickel code.
 In case you never heard of Nickel, it's an web application server written in Rust.
-We thought it'd be nice to write a simple web application with Nickel, deploy it to heroku and blog about it.
+We thought it'd be nice to write a simple web application with Nickel, deploy it to Heroku and blog about it.

 ##Defining the scope of the application